 Employee Benefits and Employer Requirements under Health Care Reform

+While there are some administrative processes changing about the Affordable Care Act, the law is still in place.
 A good source of information about the impact of the national Affordable Care Act (ACA) on nonprofits is

-The National Council of Nonprofits provides a sample employee handbook template below for guidance only.
+The National Council of Nonprofits provides a sample employee handbook template for guidance only.
 The provided information is subject to change due to changes in federal, state, or local laws and regulations, so you should seek expert or legal assistance to make certain your interpretation and decisions are appropriate for your organization.